-Sarah comes from a long line of storytellers.
+Sarah comes from a long line of storytellers on her paternal side.
 She tells stories to both adults and children.
-Sarah has told at various cultural centers, festivals, libraries, parks and homes.
-Because Sarah grew up in several countries, she tells stories from all over the world with the […]
+Sarah has told at various cultural centers, museums, art galleries, festivals, libraries, parks and homes.
+Because Sarah grew up in several countries, she tells stories from all over the world with […]

 Pat discovered the magic of storytelling through working with children.
 She can enchant adult audiences as well.
 Her repertoire includes world myth, folk and fairy tales, and historic stories.
 She was closely associated with The Buffalo Jump Artists’ Collective, booking and arranging storytellers and musicians […]